-Did you know that more than 50 percent of fatal automobile accidents occur on rural roads?
-According to the National Highway Traffic Safety Administration, 51 percent of the 32,675 traffic fatalities in 2014 occurred on roads in rural areas.
+Did you know that almost half of fatal automobile accidents occur on rural roads?
+According to the National Highway Traffic Safety Administration, 45 percent of the 36,096 traffic fatalities in 2019 occurred on roads in rural areas.

 So how do you reduce your risk while still enjoying your scenic drive?
 Below are some great tips on rural driving.

 This isn’t the most popular piece of driving advice, but it is possibly the best.
-Twenty-nine percent of the traffic fatalities in 2014 on rural roads were a result of speeding.
+Twenty-seven percent of the traffic fatalities in 2019 on rural roads were a result of speeding.

 There are countless reasons to take it slow on back and rural roads.
 First, there is visibility: Most rural roads are not designed to be straight lengths of highway.
 Instead, rural roads often take on the shape of the existing landscape, which means that they tend to have dips, curves and other features that will reduce your ability to anticipate what is ahead.

 Depending on the season, the foliage of the landscape can also reduce your visibility.
 Trees and leaves can obscure road signs, sharp curves, hidden driveways and possible obstacles.

 Beyond visibility, there are more reasons to slow down.
 Rural roads tend to be narrower than highways.
 Many do not have shoulders or guard rails.
 If you would need to pull over or stop unexpectedly you might have less room to do so.